-The regional European climate and main hazards have been previously assessed in SREX, AR5 WGII, SR1.5, SROCC and SRCCL and a summary of key findings can be found in the Europe section of Atlas.8.1.
-For the purpose of this assessment Europe is divided into four climatic regions: Northern Europe (NEU), Western and Central Europe (WCE), Eastern Europe (EEU) and Mediterranean (MED) (Figure Atlas.24).
+The regional European climate and main hazards have been previously assessed in SREX, AR5 (WGII), SR1.5, SROCC and SRCCL and a summary of key findings can be found in the Europe section of the Atlas 8.1.
+For the purpose of these assessment Europe is divided in four climatic regions North Europe (NEU), Western and Central Europe (WCE), Eastern Europe (EE) and Mediterranean (MED) (see Figure Atlas.27).

 Since AR5 and SR1.5, a large body of literature that uses the EURO-CORDEX and MED-CORDEX ensembles of high-resolution simulations (Jacob et al., 2014; Ruti et al., 2016; Kjellström et al., 2018; Vautard et al., 2020; Coppola et al., 2021a) to assess signals of climate change in Europe has emerged.
-These scenariobased simulations have been the basis of a number of impact studies (e.g., Jacob et al., 2014, 2018; Somot et al., 2018; Faggian and Decimi, 2019) highlighting the use of the climatic impact-drivers.
-The development of the science of attribution of weather events (Stott et al., 2016) has provided evidence of links between climate change and hazard changes such as the 2017 Mediterranean heatwave (Kew et al., 2019) and many others (Chapter 11).
+These scenario simulations have been the basis of a number of impact studies (see e.g., Jacob et al., 2014b, 2018; Somot et al., 2018; Faggian and Decimi, 2019) highlighting the use of the climatic impact-drivers.
+The development of the science of attribution of weather events (Stott et al., 2016) has provided evidence of links between climate change and hazard changes such as the 2017 Mediterranean heat wave (Kew et al., 2019) and many others (see Chapter 11).

-The ability of global and regional models to reproduce the observed changes in mean and extreme temperature and precipitation in Europe is assessed in the literature (Atlas.8.3).
-In summary, both GCMs and RCMs have their limitations but, in general, the increased resolution of RCMs is shown to clearly add value in terms of resolving spatial patterns and seasonal cycles of precipitation and precipitation extremes in many European regions, especially in regions of complex topography such as the Alps and for quantities such as snowmelt-driven runoff, regional winds and Mediterranean hurricanes (Medicanes).
+The ability of global and regional models to reproduce the observed changes in mean and extreme temperature and precipitation in Europe is assessed in the literature (see Atlas 8.3).
+In summary, both GCMs and RCMs have their limitations but, in general, the increased resolution of RCMs is shown to clearly add valued in terms of resolving spatial patterns and seasonal cycles of precipitation and precipitation extremes in many European regions, especially in regions of complex topography such as the Alps and for quantities such as snowmelt driven runoff, regional winds and Mediterranean hurricanes (Medicanes).

-Examples of projected climatic impact-driver thresholds are illustrated in Figures 12.4 and 12.9 based on the most recently updated EURO-CORDEX RCM projections, CMIP5 and CMIP6 GCMs for comparison.
-For a more comprehensive representation of other climatic impactdriver index trends assessed in this section the reader is referred to the interactive Atlas.
+Examples of projected hazard thresholds are illustrated in Figures 12.4 and 12.9 based on the most recently updated Euro-CORDEX RCM projections, CMIP5 and CMIP6 GCMs for comparison.
+For a more comprehensive representation of other hazard index trends assessed in this section the reader is referred to the interactive Atlas.